robocorp/actions-cookbook/example-maze-game/README.md

 1. You can hide a private logic on server side.
 2. You can enforce the game to follow rules.
+3. No game time wasted in LLM writing repetitive code for a python evaluator when the code is already in the action.

 In this maze game example we introduce how to: